CrackedPolishedBlackstoneBricksMC/voldeloom/sample/README.md

 Forge 1.7.10-10.13.4.1614-1.7.10 (yes it says 1.7.10 twice) using Gradle 7.6.

-Just for kicks.

-**FUBARd.**, mainly because the `-sources` artifact on their Maven is fake and it's actually the mod development kit, lol
+~~**FUBARd.**, mainly because the `-sources` artifact on their Maven is fake and it's actually the mod development kit, lol~~ Using a shell script to `git clone` Forge: **Everything is busted**, SRGs are there but MCP names are missing, access transformers seem to go unused, game crashes due to `aji$4` illegal access error, a million other things.
+At the very least binpatches are working